 This post is also available in: German

-Hiking in the Mountains of Munich
+Hiking in the Mountains of Munich: The Top 5 hiking routes

 Are you visiting Munich and fancy a day trip to the mountains?
 Feel like going hiking?
 Then get to it!
 From Munich Central station you can reach some amazing hiking routes by train that you can easily manage with a reasonable level of fitness.
-We have 2 fantastic hotels in Munich so either one are a great base from which to commence your climb!
+We have 2 fantastic hotels in the center of Munich so either one are a great base from which to commence your climb!

 Hiking Made Easy- Short Journey